All Episodes

 Thanks for taking my call.

-This election cycle where my brother is supports Trump, my sister supports Cruz, and I support Chase.
+And I guess I come from a typical Republican family this election cycle where my brother supports Trump, my sister supports Cruz, and I support Kasich.

-And I understand why people are behind him, but he talks about making deals and doing good deals for America and being what's right for America.
+And I come from the standpoint that I understand the support for Trump, and I understand why people are behind him, but he talks about making deals and doing good deals for America and being what's right for America.

 And I get all that.

-I guess what I don't understand, and hope that you'll help me understand is how is Kasich not a conservative?
+I guess what I don't understand, and hope that you'll help me understand, is how is Kasich not a conservative?

 And he seems to be discounted, and I realize he's only won his state, and he's certainly a long shot.

-Uh but my question is if you look at his record and his accomplishments, both working on defense while he was in Congress, helping to get a balanced budget for the country, and then what he's done in Ohio, uh, how is he not qualified as a conservative, and how is he not well positioned to beat Hillary Clinton, which I totally agree with you is our sole mission come November.
+But my question is: if you look at his record and his accomplishments, both working on defense while he was in Congress, helping to get a balanced budget for the country, and then what he's done in Ohio, how is he not qualified as a conservative?

-He's been in this since June, July, is he been it since the beginning.
+He's been in this since June, July.

 Yeah, he was late getting in.